spatie/ray/docs/usage/framework-agnostic-php-project.md

 ### Measuring performance and memory usage

 You can use the `measure` function to display runtime and memory usage.
-When `measure` is called again, the time between this previous call is also displayed.
+When `measure` is called again, the time between this and previous call is also displayed.

 ```php
 ray()->measure();